gupta8868/patatap/README.md

 # PATATAP

-Created a web page that allows to create music and flashing circles when a keyboard key (a-z) is pressed.
+A web page that allows to create music and flashing circles when a keyboard key (a-z) is pressed.

 A different music is associated with every key.